yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 >This article was firstly published from <http://oliveryang.net>.
 The content reuse need include the original link.

->The article is still not finished yet.
-It will be actively updated in recent days.

 ## Debug kernel modules/drivers by kgdb

 In [Using kdb/kgdb debug Linux kernel - 2](http://oliveryang.net/2015/08/using-kgdb-debug-linux-kernel-2/), we knew how to use gdb as client to debug remote Linux kernel via kgdb server.